 … For those who want to support local business.

 If you want a cinnamon bun produced with nothing but love then you NEED to go to neighbourhood bakery Karma Bread in leafy West Hampstead.
 Run by Tami and her team, they make all their products in-house.
 She tells me the mark of a good bun is to turn it upside down and look for the endless swirls.
-A good piece of advice from a baking expert and a very good bun.
+A good piece of advice from a baking expert.

 13 S End Rd, Hampstead, London NW3 2PT http://www.karmabread.co.uk